Red Wine Stain Removal - Removing Red Wine Stains

 Step 6: Now that the stain is removed you should get plain cold water and a new white cloth and sponge the area to remove the cleaning solution, and then blot dry.

-Hint: Be sure to get the upholstery only as wet as necessary to remove the stain from the baby food.
+Hint: Be sure to get the upholstery only as wet as necessary to remove the stain.

 In the alternative for removing stains caused by red wine from upholstery, instead of using the dishwashing solution, you can use dry cleaning solvent.

-Further, I received this tip from a reader who used hydrogen peroxide and dishwashing soap to remove red wine stain from upholstery.
+Further, I received this tip from a reader who used hydrogen peroxide and dishwashing soap to remove red wine stain from upholstery, which is actually one of my recommended home stain remover recipes for clothing too!

 You can get more information on how to clean upholstery here.